 - If it’s the former, follow the same principles as the bloke would.
 If it’s the latter, yeah, the etiquette isn’t as rigid.

 - If you’re giving a speech in addition to a male speaker (for example the bride and groom are both speaking) then you’ll need to discuss who does what.
-It makes sense for the bride to thank the bridesmaids for example but the bride and groom should both thank both sets of parents.
+It makes sense for the bride to thank the bridesmaids for example but the bride and groom should each thank both sets of parents.

 - Don’t think you can leave the humour to the blokes.
 Sure you wouldn’t dream of it anyway.